Legal Aid of Sonoma County Board of Directors

 She has been honored as an NBBJ Women in Business award recipient.
 An active member of the Sonoma County community, she is board treasurer for Luther Burbank Center for the Arts.
 In addition, she is a past board member of Becoming Independent and is well known for her involvement with local nonprofits.

-Past President, Glenn Smith
+Past President, Chris Grabill

 Directors